Things to Do with Kids in and Around Oklahoma City

 Far more than a mere overnight stop along Route 66, Oklahoma City and its surroundings are packed full of great things to see and do, including tons of family-friendly activities and attractions.

 The Oklahoma capital is a favourite stopover for those traversing the iconic road trip highway, yet spend any length of time here and you’ll soon discover that its appeal extends far beyond geographical convenience.
-If you’re planning a trip to Oklahoma City with kids, we’ve picked out 12 great ideas to add to your itinerary.
+If you’re planning a trip to Oklahoma City with kids, here are 12 great ideas to add to your itinerary.

 Blue Zoo Aquarium